Church Approval of Apparitions-How Does That Work?

 Church Approval of Apparitions – How Does That Work?

-Contrary to what many Catholics think, since the time of the Council of Trent in the 1500s it is the officially appointed local bishop of a diocese that has the full authority to approve an apparition, mystic and miracles in his diocese.
-It can also go to the Archbishop, and also a local council of bishops when and if further investigation is necessary.
+Before this new decree, since the time of the Council of Trent in the 1500s the officially appointed local bishop of a diocese had the full authority to approve an apparition, mystic and miracles in his diocese.
+The case could also go to the Archbishop, and also a local council of bishops when and if further investigation is necessary.

-The Vatican can then investigate further, or, the bishop may go to the Vatican if they need further assistance in ascertaining if an apparition or miracle is indeed supernatural and therefore true, but basically, approval is in the hands of the local bishops.
-If a bishop has pronounced an apparition or miracle to be authentic, his pronouncement of approval is all that is needed, and the faithful may safely believe in the apparition.
+The Vatican did not need to investigate or make or formal pronouncement if the local bishop found it authentic but the Vatican could indeed investigate further, or, the bishop may go to the Vatican if they needed further assistance in ascertaining if an apparition or miracle is indeed supernatural and therefore true, but basically, the approval was fully in the hands of the local bishops.
+If a bishop had pronounced an apparition or miracle to be authentic, his pronouncement of approval is all that was needed, and the faithful could safely believe in the apparition.

-The Vatican does reserve the right to approve an apparition in certain cases, but basically, the weight of determining the authenticity of an apparition rests on the local bishop.
+The Vatican before 2024 used to reserve the right to approve an apparition only in certain cases, but basically, the weight of determining the authenticity of an apparition once rested fully on the local bishop.

-However, should an examination of a Pontifical Commission into a visionary or mystic commence, then the full authority rests on the pope's decision, which is final, and a local bishop and even a future pope cannot overturn it later.
+However, if it is determined an examination of a Pontifical Commission into a visionary or mystic was needed, then the full authority rests on the pope's decision, which is final, and a local bishop and even a future pope cannot overturn it later.
 That means, if the Pope finally weighs in, then that decision is absolutely final.
 In fact, there have only been a very small handful of cases when the Holy See approved a vision.
 The vast majority of apparitions through the centuries have been left to local bishops.

-This is what a bishop is required to look for in a real apparition:
+According to the age-old norms before the 2024, this is what a bishop / the Church is required to look for in a real apparition, apparently, this has not changed:

 1. The facts in the case are free of error.
 (For example, the mystic can keep the various facts straight, such as dates and times when the apparitions happened, etc.)